-Draw a spider's web to illustrate that many of these symptoms of PTSD and Depression are connected to one another.
-Ask group members about their experiences of this.
+Draw a spider's web to illustrate that many of the symptoms of PTSD and Depression are connected to one another.
+Ask group members to share their reactions to the explanation given of the drawing.

-D. The Spira
+D. The Spiral

+The Spiral

-The Spiral War stress is uncontrollable and held in the body.
-An illustration of a downward spiral on the white board is used to illustrate that not feeling well can lead to symptoms staying in the body which, in turn, can lead to the person feeling worse.
+War stress is uncontrollable and is held in the body.
+An illustration of a downward spiral on the white board is used to illustrate that not feeling well can lead to symptoms staying in the body which, in turn, lead to the person feeling worse.